 - To determine the cause of pain in the urinary tract

 How does the test work?

 During the procedure, water is inserted through the cystoscope and into your bladder.
 Your healthcare provider will ask you a series of questions about how you feel while your bladder is filled.
-When the bladder is full of water, it stretches.
+When the bladder is full of water, it gently stretches.
 This allows your physician to view the entire bladder wall.